acidAnn/occam/README.md

 An easy way to start is to reconsider how a text uses adjectives and adverbs.
 Both can contribute to expressiveness, but they can also make a text feel clumsy if they only serve as embellishments.

 **occam** to the rescue! **occam** shows how your text would look without adjectives and adverbs.
-Thus, it helps you to reconsider how you could make your text more concise and how to use your adjectives and adverbs purposefully.
+Thus, it helps you to reconsider how you could make your text more concise.

 ## Setup
 ```sh